top of page

 The Role of Fiber

 Fiber is a powerhouse when it comes to slowing down digestion and ensuring a gradual absorption of nutrients.
-By starting your meal with high-fiber foods—think vegetables, whole fruits, legumes, or whole grains—you're effectively setting the stage for a slower, more controlled release of glucose (sugar) from carbohydrates into your bloodstream.
+By starting your meal with high-fiber foods—think green leafy salad or a vegetable appy — you're effectively setting the stage for a slower, more controlled release of glucose (sugar) from carbohydrates into your bloodstream.
 This is akin to placing a plug in a drain, preventing everything from rushing through too quickly.
 The benefit?
 A more stable blood sugar level and a longer feeling of fullness, which can be particularly advantageous for those managing diabetes or looking to maintain a healthy weight.

 Following with Proteins and Fats